thebigsleepjoe/yt-comment-sa-2024/Category Sentiment Report.md

 ## Report Overview

-This report is a meta analysis of the measured sentiment of various categories of YouTube comment sections.
+This report is an analysis of the measured sentiment of various categories of YouTube comment sections.

 Categories are sorted in order of the most unique categories to least.